staxmanade/sample-pouch-couch-databaseperuser/README.md

-# What is this?

-# :warning: Security?

-So the more I dug into this the more I learned that CouchDB by itself is not ready to become a straight api server (at least in the way I wanted to use it)...

-There are couch api's like `/_all_dbs` or `/_utils` which are accessable by the public.
-So in this example when a new database is created for each user - any public user can request the api and get a list of all users in the database.
-Not an ideal situation...
-(I hope this gets improved in CouchDB) - but in the meantime I'm looking into things like [superlogin](https://github.com/colinskow/superlogin) or [hood.ie](http://hood.ie).

-I still think couch in combination with pouch is a good toolset, but need to work through and setup an api server to block certain access to api's.

 ## Reason for being:

-This prototype came out of my personal need to play with [PouchDB](https://pouchdb.com) and [CouchDB](http://couchdb.apache.org) where I wanted to explore what it would take to allow each and every single user who **registered** with the applicaiton to acquire their own database.
-A database where each user (and only that user) has permission to the data in the database (except of course the server-admin user).
+This prototype came out of my personal need to play with [PouchDB](https://pouchdb.com) and [CouchDB](http://couchdb.apache.org) where I wanted to explore what it would take to allow each and every single user who **registered** with the applicaiton to acquire their own database (some bucket to store and syncronize their data across devices).
+A place where each user (and only that user) has permission to their data in the database (except of course the server-admin user).

-This model fits nicely with many types of applications where we want data to be syncronized across devices for a user and the Pouch/Couch combination seemed like it'd be a good fit.
+This model fits nicely with many types of applications where we want data to be syncronized across devices for a user and the PouchDB/CouchDB combination seemed like it'd be a good fit.
 So I spent some time organizing this prototype to prove it out and see where I could take it.

 I think this concept and infrastructure can be used in may other types of apps and I hope you find it useful as a reference.
 The current end goal of this prototype is to take my learnings from it and use in a [side project](http://staxmanade.com/apps/xbox-one-podcast/development/) or other app ideas I have cooking.

 This example is of-course very simplified (or at least I tried), but it shows a real-world client/server configuration with some interesting technologies.

-If you discover any potential security holes or other points of interest that you think would make this tutorial/sample easier to learn/work with, please open a [github issue](https://github.com/staxmanade/sample-pouch-couch-databaseperuser/issues) or I'd possibly a pull request.
+If you discover any potential security holes or other points of interest that you think would make this tutorial/sample easier to learn/work with, please open a [github issue](https://github.com/staxmanade/sample-pouch-couch-databaseperuser/issues) or even better a pull request.

+# What they don't tell you about CouchDB...

 # Project breakdown